 The Origin Of ‘Jump The Gun’

 Where does the phrase “jump the gun” come from?
 It’s believed that this expression originates from track and field racing.
-The reason for this is because a starting pistol (aka a gun) is commonly used to kick off these races.
-Indeed, when the starting pistol fires, the sound of the shot signals the runners to begin.
+At the beginning of these races, it is common for a starting pistol (aka a gun) to be fired.
+The sound of the shot signals the runners to, well, run.
 It basically means “GO!”